-According to the 2021 Update to the 2017 ACC Expert Consensus Decision Pathway for Optimization of Heart Failure Treatment, initiation of beta-blockers is often better tolerated when the patient is less congested ("dry"), with an adequate resting heart rate — the opposite of an ARNI/ACEI/ARB, which is frequently better tolerated when the patient is still congested.
-Patients with no or minimal signs of volume overload should be treated with one of the three evidence-based beta-blockers: carvedilol, bisoprolol, and sustained-release metoprolol succinate.
+According to a recent Update to the 2017 ACC Expert Consensus Decision Pathway for Optimization of Heart Failure Treatment, initiation of beta-blockers is often better tolerated when the patient is less congested ("dry"), with an adequate resting heart rate, while ARNI/ACEI/ARB is usually better tolerated when the patient is still congested ("wet").
+Based on a study of Medicare beneficiaries, patients treated with one of the three evidence-based beta-blockers—carvedilol, bisoprolol, or sustained-release metoprolol succinate—had lower heart failure readmission and mortality rates.

-Beta-blockers are recommended by the AHA/ACC/HFSA in all patients when HFrEF is diagnosed, unless contraindicated, to reduce mortality and hospitalization.
-Therapy should be initiated at a low dose and doubled at intervals of ≥ 2 weeks until the target dose is achieved or until a dose increase is limited owing to symptoms because the benefit of beta-blockers appears to be dose-dependent.
+Beta-blockers are recommended by the AHA/ACC/HFSA in all patients when HFrEF is diagnosed, unless contraindicated, to reduce mortality.
+Therapy should be initiated at a low dose and increased every 2 weeks until the target dose is achieved or until a dose increase is limited.

 Learn more about the treatment of HFrEF.